 you should know that when doxycycline is used during pregnancy or in babies or children up to 8 years of age, it can cause the teeth to become permanently stained.
 Doxycycline should not be used in children under 8 years of age except for inhalational anthrax, Rocky Mountain spotted fever, or if your doctor decides it is needed.

-Like all medications, doxycycline can cause side effects, including:
+Like all medicines, Doxycycline can cause side effects.